ContextMapper/context-mapper-archunit-extension/README.md

 The three example tests above ensure that Aggregates, Entities, and Value Objects that exist in the Java code, also exist in the CML model.
 In case a developer adds an Aggregate, Entity, or Value Object to the code that is not part of the CML model, the test will fail.

+The example above uses our predefined rules based on the jMolecules annotations.
+You can find all available rules [here](https://www.javadoc.io/doc/org.contextmapper/context-mapper-archunit-extension/latest/org/contextmapper/archunit/ContextMapperJMoleculesArchRules.html).
+The next section shows how you can write your own rules, in case you don't want to use jMolecules.

 ### Use custom annotations
 By using only our ArchCondition's it is also possible to implement the tests with other annotations than JMolecules: